THE GENERATIONS OF ADAM

 The Seder ‘Olam Rabba’s compressed chronology – which follows the Masoretic chronology of Genesis – had two practical advantages for second century A.D.
 Orthodox Judaism.
 In the first place, it helped to dissipate the threat of self-destructive manifestations of Messianic fervor.
 But it also undermined the Christian chronological apologetic that was so popular during the Church’s early centuries, in which Jesus was presented as the Second Adam coming “in the fullness of time” (cf. Gal.
 4:4), appearing 5,500 years after Adam – that is, in the middle of the allegorical “sixth day” of human history even as Adam had been created around the middle of the sixth day of Creation Week.

-St. Ephraem, followed by several later Christian writers and chronologers, alleged that this latter motive was in fact the reason for the extensive differences between the Septuagint and Masoretic chronologies – they claimed that the Jews had deliberately deflated the chronology of Gen. 5 and 11 “in order that their own books might not convict them concerning the coming of Christ,” in Ephraem’s words.
-Modern conservative evangelical scholars Jeremy Sexton and Henry B. Smith Jr. argue that Ephraem was right – the Septuagint’s original chronology was reduced by the Jewish custodians of the Hebrew Bible in order to, as Smith puts it, eliminate Jesus from messianic consideration.
+Jacob of Edessa, along with several other Christian writers and chronologers, alleged that this latter motive was in fact the reason for the extensive differences between the Septuagint and Masoretic chronologies – they claimed that the Jews had deliberately deflated the chronology of Gen. 5 and 11 “in order that their own books might not convict them concerning the coming of Christ,” in Jacob’s words.
+Modern conservative evangelical scholars Jeremy Sexton and Henry B. Smith Jr. argue that Jacob was right – the Septuagint’s original chronology was reduced by the Jewish custodians of the Hebrew Bible in order to, as Smith puts it, eliminate Jesus from messianic consideration.

 As I have observed above, this explanation is quite possible.
 Even as the author of the Book of Jubilees compressed biblical history in order make everything from Adam to Joshua fit neatly into an artificial framework of 50 jubilees, so the author of the Seder ‘Olam Rabba applied a “shorter is better” hermeneutic to Old Testament chronology.
 In other words, where a biblical text could be interpreted in a way that resulted in a shorter chronology, the author would adopt that interpretation – sometimes even if the interpretation is forced or implausible.
 That sort of chronological compression is evident enough in the Seder ‘Olam Rabba.
 But does this compression extend, as it does in the Book of Jubilees, to tampering with the chronological figures in the Bible, substituting artificial figures for the numbers in the original text of Genesis?